About Us

 Our primary mission is to address the urgent potable water supply and infrastructure needs of the Hawaiian Islands, ensuring that all residents have long-term access to reliable fresh water for generations to come.

-We are a Category 2 – Regional Water Infrastructure Environmental Finance Center (EFC) with Bipartisan Infrastructure Law (BIL) funding, selected by the United States Environmental Protection Agency (EPA) to help communities across the state access federal funding for infrastructure projects that improve public health and environmental protection.
+We are a Category 2 – Regional Water Infrastructure Environmental Finance Center (EFC) selected by the United States Environmental Protection Agency (EPA) to help communities across the state access federal funding for infrastructure projects that improve public health and environmental protection.
 We recognize the barriers to accessing funding for long-term infrastructure projects that protect Hawai‘i’s water resources and the challenges in creating a healthy workforce dedicated to stewarding our islands’ water sources, and are here to work with community partners and government agencies to identify and support solutions.
 HIEFC program flyer

 Our Goals